• Skip to primary navigation

 There are stories upon stories of people managing their autoimmune symptoms by eating a gluten-free and anti-inflammatory diet.

-Dr. Terry Wahls, who likeĀ many physicians, once focused on treating her patients’ ailments with drugs andĀ surgical procedures, became a believer of the power of food and its role in healing autoimmunity after she was diagnosed with multiple sclerosis.
-Modern medicine failed her and her disease debilitated her to the point that she was relegated to a tilt-recline wheelchair and was told she’d never walk again.
+Dr. Terry Wahls, who, likeย many physicians, once focused on treating her patientsโ€™ ailments with drugs andย surgical procedures, became a believer in the power of food and its role in healing autoimmunity after she was diagnosed with multiple sclerosis.

-In this 2017 article from Prevention Magazine, eight women talk about dietary changes that helped them control their rheumatoid arthritis symptoms.
+Furthermore, in this 2017 article from Prevention Magazine, eight women talk about dietary changes that helped them control their rheumatoid arthritis symptoms.

 One woman (Carolyn) says her RA symptoms “go away” when she eats clean and avoids dairy and gluten.
-Another woman (Meredith), says an Autoimmune Protocol diet (AIP), which is a paleo-based diet, reduced inflammation and helped her control her RA symptoms.
-Another woman (Erin) cut out gluten, dairy and refined sugar and found it helped her control her symptoms too.
+Another woman (Meredith) says an Autoimmune Protocol diet (AIP), which is a paleo-based diet, reduced inflammation and helped her control her RA symptoms.
+Another woman (Erin) cut out gluten, dairy, and refined sugar and found it helped her control her symptoms, too.

 The list goes on and on of people sharing stories of how dietary changes helped them manage their autoimmune symptoms.

-There Is No Magic Pill
+There is No Magic Pill

 Primary Sidebar